MCB Accessories: Auxiliary Contacts Shunt Trips Busbars | DIN Rail Compatible

 Auxiliary Contacts and Status Signaling

-The auxiliary contact module clips onto the side of the MCB and is mechanically driven by the MCB’s toggle mechanism, providing a positive indication of the actual contact position (not just the handle position).
-The changeover contact (1NO+1NC) is rated at 250V AC 3A or 24V DC 1A, suitable for connection to PLC digital inputs, building management system I/O modules or indicator lamps.
-A red indicator on the auxiliary contact housing shows the contact state at a glance.
-Multiple auxiliary contacts can be stacked on the same MCB (up to 2 modules on the left side and 2 on the right side of a 1P MCB), allowing simultaneous signaling to multiple systems.
+The auxiliary contact module clips onto the side of the MCB and is mechanically driven by the internal mechanism, providing a positive indication of the actual contact position (not just the handle position).
+The changeover contact (1NO+1NC or 2CO) is rated at 250V AC / 24V DC, suitable for connection to PLC digital inputs, building management system I/O modules, or indicator lamps.
+A mechanical indicator on the auxiliary contact housing shows the contact state at a glance.
+Multiple auxiliary contacts can be fitted to the MCB, allowing simultaneous signaling to multiple control and safety systems.

 Shunt Trip and Undervoltage Releases